- About ME

 - Rackham 998 expects that students complete an academic component to their practical experience.
 This is typically done via a report.

 - The faculty member who sponsors the experience is responsible for reviewing and grading the report after the experience is complete and subsequently submitting a grade for the course.

 - Students must have their faculty advisor complete this form.
 Students who state that they do not have an appropriate faculty member to support their experience are encouraged to find one.
 The Graduate Chair will serve this purpose if necessary, but only in cases where no other solution is possible.
 In these cases, the experience will be thoroughly scrutinized before being approved.

 - Since all Rackham 998 students in all departments register for section 001 of the course, each individual student's sponsor is not listed as the instructor.
-For this reason, all grades must be submitted via a paper Grade Change Report (formerly called SGR).
-These forms are available form the Registrar's Office (R.O.).
+For this reason, all grades must be submitted via a paper Grade Change Report.
+These forms are available form the RO.

-Once you receive an email from either Gail or Patti that your paperwork is ready for pickup, you should see the RACK 998 registration in Wolverine Access within 24-48 hours.
+Once you receive an email from either Gail or Patti that your paperwork is ready for pickup, you should see the Rackham 998 registration in Wolverine Access within up to 48 hours.

 The new International Travel Policy/SPG #601.31 pertains to all faculty, staff, and students engaged in University-related international travel.
 It addresses the health, safety, and security of U-M travelers.

-Specifically, the SPG delineates policy regarding the U-M Travel Registry; travel abroad health insurance; emergency evacuation insurance; U-M travel warnings or University travel restrictions; and, international travel involving student groups.
+Specifically, this Standard Practice Guide delineates policy regarding the U-M Travel Registry; travel abroad health insurance; emergency evacuation insurance; U-M travel warnings or University travel restrictions; and international travel involving student groups.